Ynyesto/ynyesto/README.md

     3. [TSwap audit](https://github.com/arynyestos/TSwapAudit)
 </details>

-### Alchemy University Ethereum Developer Bootcamp
-The Ethereum Developer Bootcamp was very high quality course in which I learnt all about Ethereum from the very basics (accounting model, Merkle trees...) to Solidity development.
-The course was divided in eight modules, the last of which was a final project that had to be proposed by the student and only after validation by AU would the completion NFT be awarded.
-Take a look at the [repo](https://github.com/arynyestos/AUEthDevBootcamp) containing all the work done throughout the course, including the [final project](https://github.com/arynyestos/AUEthDevBootcamp/tree/main/Week%208%20-%20Final%20project), a payment system for automatic payments adjusted to the temperature workers have to endure, leveraging Chainlink's services, called SummerPay!

 ### Alchemy University Road to Web3 program

 After completion of the Ethereum Developer Bootcamp, Alchemy proposes this 10-week [program](https://docs.alchemy.com/docs/welcome-to-the-road-to-web3) to help new blockchain devs go from beginner to advanced.
 Below I will link the repo for each of them.